 In TCM, human beings are deeply connected with all the phenomena of nature, formed from and nourished by nature’s essential elements, influenced by its rhythms, and subject to its laws of growth and change.

 Health can be defined as a harmonious relationship between one’s own internal condition and one’s external environment; there must be a balance between one’s body/mind/spirit and one’s relationship with nature.
 (The College of Traditional Chinese Medicine Practitioners and Acupuncturists of Newfoundland & Labrador)

-Acupuncture is a form of traditional Chinese medicine that has been practiced for centuries.
-It’s based on the theory that energy, called chi (say “chee”), flows through and around your body along pathways called meridians.
+Acupuncture is a form of Traditional Chinese Medicine (TCM) that has been practiced for centuries.
+It’s based on the theory that energy, called chi (pronounced “chee”), flows through and around your body along pathways called meridians.

 Acupuncturists believe that illness occurs when something blocks or unbalances your chi.
 Acupuncture is a way to unblock or influence chi and help it flow back into balance.

 Acupuncture is done by putting very thin needles into your skin at certain points on your body.
 This is done to influence the energy flow.
 Sometimes heat, pressure, or mild electrical current is used along with needles.

 We believe you should have access to high-quality research to help you make informed health decisions.
 Below are four trusted databases you can use as tools to expand your healthcare knowledge.